asqre/twitter_data_extractor/README.md

 The extracted data will be saved in separate CSV files for each profile, named username1_following_followers_datasSet.csv, username2_following_followers_datasSet.csv, and so on.

 ## Contact
-If you have any questions or suggestions, feel free to contact us at [email protected]
+If you have any questions or suggestions, feel free to contact us at [amitanand.asqre@gmail.com]